||Various (Cambridge Assessment)

 Understanding how assessment of education can support this important goal is critical to get right.
 While we accept significant change in the world of education, the principles and practice of assessment remain unchanged and fundamental.
 Learning how to respond to change but with a deepened sense of assessment theory and knowledge underpins the Cambridge International Study Programme (CISP).

 The two week, residential programme addresses assessment on several levels:

-- You will revisit the principles and theory behind assessment and look at applying these to the purpose of assessment within your context
+- You'll revisit the principles and theory behind assessment and look at applying these to the purpose of assessment within your context

-- You will be supported with the tools to form a coherent assessment strategy to support change within your context
+- You'll be supported with the tools to form a coherent assessment strategy to support change within your context

-- And with ever evolving technological innovation we look at the challenges and opportunities of technology in assessment
+- And with ever evolving technological innovation, we'll look at the challenges and opportunities of technology in assessment

 The course is delivered by expert practitioners from Cambridge Assessment with plenty of time dedicated for networking and sharing of best practice with a diverse group of colleagues from around the world.
 You'll also hear from renowned speakers from outside of the organisation.
 Time is allocated for you to reflect on and develop implementable strategies and practice to take back to your organisation.